Blog

 Post Reach – This is the total number of (unique) people who have seen content that you’ve posted to your page during the last seven days.
 Keep in mind that this number will also include promoted posts.

-Post reach should generally be steady.
-If you notice a sharp drop, you’ll definitely want to figure out what went wrong.
+Post-reach should generally be steady.
+If you notice a sharp drop, you’ll want to figure out what went wrong.
 If you notice a sharp rise, examine the type of content you’ve been sharing (assuming it’s not caused by an increase in advertising) and try to incorporate similar ideas and/or techniques into future posts to keep your reach growing.

-Post Engagements – This is the total number of people that have interacted with your content during the last week.
-It includes likes, shares and comments.
+Post Engagements – This is the total number of people who have interacted with your content during the last week.
+It includes likes, shares, and comments.
 Engagement can have a significant effect on post reach and even page likes.

 Creating content that fosters engagement should be your top priority.
 When you get people interested in your content, their friends and contacts will see their interactions and they will be helping to spread the word about your law practice.

 Twitter’s reporting is not as detailed as Facebook’s, but you can still glean plenty of useful information that will let you know if you’re on the right track.
-When you first open your Twitter Analytics dashboard, you’ll get a summary of your account’s activity over the past 28 days with some comparisons to numbers from the previous 28 day period.
+When you first open your X Analytics dashboard, you’ll get a summary of your account’s activity over the past 28 days with some comparisons to numbers from the previous 28-day period.

-You should keep in mind that things on Twitter move very quickly and it’s not unusual to see some fairly large fluctuations in numbers from day to day.
-One of the key points to getting the most out of Twitter is figuring out when your audience is the most active and likely to see your tweets.
+You should keep in mind that things on X move very quickly and it’s not unusual to see some fairly large fluctuations in numbers from day to day.
+One of the key points to getting the most out of X is figuring out when your audience is the most active and likely to see your tweets.

 The stats you should be watching:

 Overall Tweet Impressions – Your goal should be to keep this number rising.
 If it is going down, it could mean that you’re sending out too many tweets during hours when your audience simply isn’t there to see them.
-If this is this case, look at the times you’re sending out your best performing tweets and try to do more tweeting around those hours.
+If this is the case, look at the times you’re sending out your best-performing tweets and try to do more tweeting around those hours.
 You can also reach beyond your own followers and increase your total impressions by making good use of hashtags.

 From there, switch over to the Tweets tab of your dashboard to look over the performance of some of your most recent tweets.
 The two most important stats to watch here are: